 If your child has not been offered a place at their preferred school, you will be informed of your right to appeal and your child will be added to their year group's waiting list.
-The waiting list for admission to Kingston Park Academy will remain open until the end of the autumn term of that academic year (31st December).
+The waiting list for admission to Serlby Park Academy will remain open until the end of the Autumn term of that academic year (31st December).
 Parents must make a request for their child's name to be put on the waiting list which will be revised annually.
 Applications that have been refused will automatically be placed on a waiting list.
 The lists are ranked in the same order as the oversubscription criteria which means that a child's position could go up or down throughout the year.
 Any late applications will be added to the list in accordance with the order of priority for allocating places.
 Inclusion on a waiting list does not guarantee that a place will eventually become available for your child, however, should a place become available, we will notify you as soon as possible.

 Waiting lists will be held until 31st December of each school year of admission.
 Parents may choose to make a new application from 1st January of the same school year.
 Children will then be ranked again in line with the published oversubscription criteria outlined in this document.
-Looked after children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list.
+Looked after children, previously looked after children, as well as those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list.